melodoc/starwars/README.md

 ## Description

-This is a simple project about star wars.
+This is a simple project about star wars heroes.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Technologies in the project